-With appropriate constraints assigned for a particular bridge, the key design parameters (A{ub} and L{ub}) can be selected using an iterative design procedure or a graphical approach, similar to that proposed by Sarraf and Bruneau [7], could be used to determine the range of A{ub} and L{ub} which satisfy the constraints.
+With appropriate constraints assigned for a particular bridge, the key design parameters $(A{ub} \text{ and } L{ub})$ can be selected using an iterative analysis and design procedure or a graphical approach, similar to that proposed by Sarraf and Bruneau (1998) could be used to determine the range of A{ub} and L{ub} which satisfy the constraints.
+The procedure determines boundaries of compliance and non-compliance of the design constraints with respect to the key design parameters.
+A sample graphical design plot is shown in Figure 6.